Gamingenre

 PC players generally don’t need to pay to play online.
 Platforms like Steam, Battle.net, and Epic Games offer multiplayer access for free (with some exceptions, like MMOs).

+A PC gaming setup in 2025 allows complete personalization — from RGB lighting and dual monitors to streaming software integrations.
 PCs win hands-down when it comes to customization.
 Want an RGB-lit setup with dual monitors and a vertical GPU mount?
 Go for it.
 You can tailor every part of your rig for gaming, streaming, or even VR.

 Consoles are simple: plug them into a TV or monitor, grab a controller, and start playing.
 Some newer models like the Steam Deck and PlayStation Portal are blurring the lines between console and handheld PC.